 Section 3(c)(1) of the Investment Company Act provides an exemption for a fund with no more than 100 beneficial owners that has not and does not intend to make a public offering of its securities.

-Until the SEC and the courts provide better guidance on the conditions under which cryptocurrencies will be treated as securities, fund managers who do not comply with one of these Investment Company Act exemptions risk violating the Act.
-The likelihood of cryptocurrencies being deemed securities is great enough that startup cryptocurrencies should assume that they are and thus comply with the Investment Company Act.
+Until the SEC and the courts provide better guidance on the conditions under which tokens will be treated as securities, fund managers who do not comply with one of these Investment Company Act exemptions risk violating the Act.
+The likelihood of tokens being deemed securities is great enough that startup token funds should assume that they are and thus comply with the Investment Company Act.
 For most startup funds, this would mean limiting investors within a given fund to less than 100 beneficial owners.

 We provide a full range of services to clients wishing to set up private funds, including advice on the optimal structure given the client’s business objectives and regulatory licenses.
 We can also assist in registration under the CEA or Advisers Act for those clients whose activities will require those licenses.